SalvoSamba01/Traffic-Signs-Detection/README.md

 pip install -r requirements.txt
 ```

+## Utility
+The repository contains some useful scripts in the `utility` folder for preprocessing the images in the dataset to be used:
+1. `ppm2jpg.py`: convert images from .ppm to .jpg format
+2. `resize.py`: resize images in a specific folder to fixed height and width
+3. `printGroundTruthAnnotation.py`: generate ground thruth annotations from a folder of images and bounding box labels, annotated in YOLO format in .txt files

 ## Training Demo (.ipynb Notebook)

 The `Notebook.ipynb` file provides a practical demonstration of training and validating the YOLOv10 models used in the project.
 The notebook guides through the following phases: